-- 2.16 The Investment Strategy focuses on service investments (supporting local services by lending or buying shares) and commercial investments (property investment to generate a profit). - 2.17 The Council has made one loan to Kent Savers for £25,000 in 2017/18 which is repayable in 2022/23 at an interest rate of 1%.
-A loan to Cobtree Manor Estates Trust has been agreed in 2019/20 for an amount of £323,000 repayment over 5 years at an annual interest rate of 3%.
-However, a loan to Maidstone Property Holdings Limited may also be made in the near future for which the interest rate applicable would be at commercial rates.
-There is a provision for such service loans of £1 million. - 2.18 The Council does not currently have any investments in property that are considered to be purely commercial in nature.
+- 2.18 The Investment Strategy focuses on service investments (supporting local services by lending or buying shares) and non-treasury investments. - 2.19 The Council has made third party loans to Kent Savers for £25,000 in 2017/18 which is repayable in 2022/23 at an interest rate of 1% and a loan to Cobtree Manor Estates Trust has been agreed in 2019/20 for £323,000 repayment over 5 years at an annual interest rate of 3%.
+A loan to Maidstone Property Holdings Limited may also be offered in the near future in relation to refurbishment of rental properties for which the interest rate applicable would be at commercial rates.
+There is a provision for this service loans of £1 million. - 2.20 The Council does not currently have any investments in property that are considered to be purely commercial in nature.
 Acquisitions are limited to properties situated within the borough, with the intention of supporting the local community, housing and regeneration objectives rather than for the exclusive purpose of generating profits.
 All property investments are therefore classified as general fund capital projects.